 On Monday, Reuters reported the Trump administration is drafting an executive order that could change procedures for issuing H-1B visas to immigrant workers.
-According to Agah, the current uncertainty over Iranian students’ visas extends to the job market as well, as she feels that employers may be less inclined to hire Iranians due to the recent developments.
+According to Shaghayegh, the current uncertainty over Iranian students’ visas extends to the job market as well, as she feels that employers may be less inclined to hire Iranians due to the recent developments.

-“I came here to not be discriminated,” Agah said.
+“I came here to not be discriminated,” Shaghayegh said.
 “I accepted some of the discrimination because I thought, OK, it’s going to be gone after five or six years when I apply for a job or when I apply for a green card.
 But I didn’t have any idea that it would even become more difficult after this.”

 Amin also expressed concern that changing attitudes towards immigrants in the U.S. may affect his post-graduation plans.

 “I am worried about what society will look like after this,” Amin said.
 “So far I had a good experience in Houston.
 Houston is a really cool city with very respectful people.
 They’re all very friendly and I like them, but sometimes you get scared.
 When you see how people are reacting, you see that maybe things are changing, maybe people’s minds are changing.”

 While Amirmoshiri is also uncertain as to what the future holds for him, he reflected on the original reason for why he sought an education in the U.S.